Ferdinand von Prondzynski: Achievements

-He focused on interdisciplinary 'Academic Themes' in his time as the president of the DCU and introduced in the University's initial strategic plan during his term, Leading Change.
+He focused on interdisciplinary 'Academic Themes' in his time as the president of the DCU and introduced in the university's initial strategic plan during his term, Leading Change.

 Under his leadership, DCU secured several high-profile research grants (particularly under the Programme for Research in Third Level Institutions, and under the Science Foundation Ireland programme for Centres for Science, Technology and Innovation).

 The university's achievements were recognised internationally when, in 2007, DCU moved into the "Top 400" table of the Times Higher Education World Rankings, at 300, up from 441st place in 2006.
 By 2009 the university had risen in the rankings to joint 279th.

 Reputation and controversies

-According to one newspaper profile, von Prondzynski was liked by colleagues at DCU, even when there were disagreements.
+According to a newspaper profile, von Prondzynski was liked by colleagues at DCU, even when there were disagreements.
 However, while "corporate" matters rather than personal, there was some controversy around three employment law cases at DCU during his tenure.
 These involved three members of academic staff, two senior, at the university, received much media attention.
 The university lost all three cases on appeal, including once at the Supreme Court, however, about one plaintiff it was held by the Supreme Court that "it must be said that his position is less than fully meritorious" and in another reinstatement was refused and a monetary award made, with a comment that the plaintiff had displayed "sometimes bizarre and unjustified behaviour" and that "by his failure to engage with DCU he contributed substantially to his dismissal."

 There was also controversy over new contracts of employment and negotiations on a new disciplinary procedure, which had begun before von Prondzynski's term of office but continued throughout his tenure without resolution.
 As part of this controversy, a "vote of no confidence in the conduct of negotiations by senior management of the university" was narrowly passed by the small minority of staff who voted, while several parliamentary questions were raised on this matter by the Green Party.
-There was further controversy when von Prondzynski was criticised by his colleagues and also by union officials for briefly postponing Executive elections at the university when a senior academic (who was also one of the litigants mentioned) was nominated as a candidate, though the elections proceeded and the candidate was not elected.